Banded killifish: Description

-Closeup of a banded killifish to show anatomical features.

 The banded killifish has a narrow, elongate bluish-gray or olive-colored body with a darker dorsal surface and white or yellowish underparts extending to the anal fin.
 Spawning males develop yellow pectoral and pelvic fins, a bright blue patch on the anal fin, and brilliant blue iridescence on the lower portion of the body including the area around the anal fin.
 There are 12–20 vertical bands along the sides.
 In females the bands usually appear as thin and distinct black bands that often do not span the full width of the body.
 In males, the bands are silvery in color, are less distinct, and are closer together.
 The number of bands are useful in sexing an individual; male banded killifish have a greater (approximately >9) number of bands anterior to the dorsal fin.
 Fins rounded, base of first dorsal ray slightly ahead of or directly over first anal ray.
 Snout is blunt, with small superior mouth and projecting lower jaw.
 Lateral line is missing; 39–43 scales in the lateral series.
 There are 10 to 13 dorsal fin rays, 9 to 11 anal fin rays and 6 pelvic fin rays.
 Max length is 13 cm total length (TL), average length is 6.3 cm TL.

 The eastern subspecies, F. d. diaphanus, can be differentiated from the western subspecies, F. d. menona, by the presence of a further anterior dorsal fin position, increased number of anterior bars in the males of the subspecies (9–15 compared to 5-0 for F. d. menona) with more intense bars along the side that stay intact along the anterior back, a higher number of scale rows (40–44 F. d. menona, 45–49 F. d. diaphanus), and a combined number of dorsal and anal fin rays totaling 24 to 26, compared to 23 to 24 for F. d. menona.
 Larger maximum sizes have been reported for F. d. diaphanus than F. d. menona.

 The banded killifish is similar in habitat preference and appearance to the mummichog, Fundulus heteroclitus, and the two species have been known to interbreed where their habitat overlaps.
 The banded killifish, while euryhaline, is more commonly found in freshwater, whereas the mummichog primarily inhabits brackish and coastal waters.
 The two species can be visually identified by the difference in bands; the banded killifish has thin dark bars, while the mummichog has thin light bars.
 The species can also be differentiated by the thicker caudal peduncle in the mummichog and branchiostegal rays often numbering 6,6 for the banded killifish (5,5 in the mummichog).
 Banded killifish have larger and more numerous gill rakers compared to mummichogs (8–12 vs. 4–7, respectively).

 The Waccamaw killifish, Fundulus waccamensis, is a closely related species to the banded killifish that is endemic to Lake Waccamaw, North Carolina, and its tributaries. the Waccamaw killifish differs by its slimmer profile; the ranges of the two species do not overlap.